 As with the other states, Arizona doesn’t tax Social Security, Mesa property taxes are low (0.8%), crime is below average, and access to healthcare is above average.
 Forbes also recommends Mesa as a great place to retire.

 In Mesa, Sue can increase her potential spending power to $50,000 (a 42% increase) by selling her home and buying a similar one in Mesa for $103,000 and taking advantage of the area’s less expensive cost of living.How to find a better and less expensive place to retire?Looking for even more recommendations on where to retire?
 RETIRETY offers a tool to help you answer that very question — the Retirement Relocator.
-The above recommendations, plus many more, are given to our members for FREE.
+The above recommendations, plus many more, are given to our members.